-For the sake of clarify, ITECA is not proposing a joint audit process - although that may be a long-term objective arising from the process outlined above - but rather a convergence of the Higher Education Standards Framework 2015 (Cth) and the Standards for Registered Training Organisations 2015 (Cth) within the purview of TEQSA and ASQA respectively.
+For the sake of clarify, ITECA is not proposing a joint audit process - although that may be a long-term outcome that arises from the process outlined above.
+Rather, ITECA proposes a convergence of aspects of the Higher Education Standards Framework 2015 (Cth) and the Standards for Registered Training Organisations 2015 (Cth) within the purview of TEQSA and ASQA respectively.

-In considering this approach, regulatory convergence does not necessarily mean that the standards need to be identical.
-It is recognised that, in some instances, one regulator may require a specific compliance threshold that differs materially, or is 'higher', from the other regulator and that is appreciated, so long as the 'higher' compliance threshold automatically meets the lesser regulatory requirement.
+Critical to considering this approach, is the understanding for all parties that regulatory convergence does not necessarily mean that the relevant standards need to be identical.
+Indeed it is recognised that, in some instances, one regulator may require a specific compliance threshold that differs materially, or is 'higher', from the other regulator and that is appreciated.
+In this context, it is also appreciated by all parties that the 'higher' compliance threshold automatically meets the lesser regulatory requirement.

-Once regulatory convergence was achieved, the next important step is for TEQSA and ASQA to engage in a degree of confidence building.
+Once regulatory convergence was achieved, the next important step is for TEQSA and ASQA to engage in a degree of confidence building across the tertiary system and more broadly.
 This would see one regulator having a complete understanding of, and confidence in, the compliance activity of the other.
 This would pave the way where the audit activity of one regulator was recognised by the other.

-That the Australian Government engage with the sector on a three-step process, as articulated here, towards regulatory convergence across the two domestic tertiary regulatory frameworks to commence in 2024.
+2.1 That the Australian Government engage with the sector on a three-step process, as articulated here, towards regulatory convergence across the two domestic tertiary regulatory frameworks to commence in 2024.